 Now that Anderson Silva has shut Chael Sonnen up and Josh Koscheck is on the sidelines, Overeem is becoming the “Rowdy” Roddy Piper of MMA.
 Whether it is by design or sheer luck, Overeem’s recent taunts of Junior Dos Santos have gotten to the UFC heavyweight champion.
 Dos Santos is so upset with Overeem, he recently asked the UFC to cancel his next fight with Cain Velasquez in favor of Overeem.
 Overeem’s recent comments will only further enrage the champ.

 Overeem was interviewed on FUEL TV’s UFC Tonight and continued his verbal assault on JDS.
-Overeem continued telling the world that the champion is afraid of ..click here to read more
+Overeem continued telling the world that the champion is afraid ..click here to read more

 Alistair Overeem, Cain Velasquez, Junior dos Santos